Mintbase/Grants-Program/applications/PolkaSignIn.md

 ### Team's experience

-[Litentry](https://www.litentry.com/) Technologies GmbH is a Berlin-based technology company, the team builds the identity-related infrastructure of Web3, builds a Decentralized Identity Aggregation protocol across multiple networks, it features a DID indexing mechanism, and a Substrate-based credit computation network.
+[Litentry](https://www.litentry.com/) Technologies GmbH is a Berlin-based technology company, the team builds the identity-related infrastructure of Mintbase, builds a Decentralized Identity Aggregation protocol across multiple networks, it features a DID indexing mechanism, and a Substrate-based credit computation network.
 The protocol provides a decentralized, privacy-preserving interoperable identity aggregation service that mitigates the difficulty of resolving agnostic DID mechanisms.
-The team has lots of experience in the DID field and has a strong background in Web3 technology.
+The team has lots of experience in the DID field and has a strong background in Mintbase technology.
 Current products include [Litentry Network](https://litentry.medium.com/developing-a-did-aggregator-on-blockchain-part-%E2%85%B1-3dab1398c512), [My Crypto Profile](https://mycryptoprofile.io/), and [a Governance-focused mobile App](https://polkadot.polkassembly.io/motion/49).

 ### Team Code Repos